By: Gui Costin

 We, generally, call on RIAs above $200 million with an average size of $2.5 billion.
-While many investment firms place an artificial limit of $1 billion and above, we do not because we understand that there are significant opportunities with RIAs below $1 billion.
+While many investment firms place an artificial limit of $1 billion and above, we do not believe this is necessary, because we understand that there are significant opportunities with RIAs below $1 billion.

 Currently, we have 1,052 RIAs that are qualified and use outside managers in our database.